 The consolidated hearing occurred on August 4, 2020, at which time Petitioner submitted lengthy video evidence of her interactions with Respondents for the court's consideration.
-As to Denise, Petitioner alleged that Denise engaged in several instances of stalking from June 2019 through April 2020.
-Petitioner claimed that Denise made sexually suggestive comments and gestures toward her, kicked her sign, yelled into her face, invaded her personal space, followed her, and repeatedly stepped on her feet throughout the pertinent time period.
-Denise continued in her behavior, despite Petitioner's requests for her to stop.
-These events precipitated a final interaction in which Denise pushed her umbrella into Petitioner's head, prompting police intervention and a citation for assault on May 27.
-The trial court considered this last incident as alleged evidence of Petitioner's continued need for an order of protection.
+As to Alethea, Petitioner alleged that Alethea engaged in at least 16 separate acts of stalking between July 2019 and April 2020.
+She claimed that Alethea frequently crowded her space, pushed a large umbrella in her face, blared music in her face, blew into her face, followed her along the street while stepping on her feet, bumped her chest into her body, issued verbal insults that were, at times, of a sexual nature, and pushed and leaned into her signage.
+Alethea continued in her behavior, despite Petitioner's requests for her to stop.
+Alethea also posted to her social media account warnings to Petitioner and described her interactions with Petitioner for those following her social media page.